Turivny/RI-Reasoning-Model/model/RI-Reasoning-Model-v1.5.0-turivny.md

 ## OUTPUT_MODULATION

-The OUTPUT_MODULATION stage transforms raw reasoning results into clear, engaging responses.
+The OUTPUT_MODULATION module transforms raw reasoning results into clear, engaging responses.
 This critical phase ensures that the deep cognitive processing of the Reflective Intelligence model is delivered in a form that feels natural, accessible, and perfectly tailored to the user's needs.

 ### Theoretical Foundations